kiesraad/abacus/backend/README.md

 Linux/macOS/Firefox, `ca.cer` (DER) on Windows.
 The CA can be downloaded from the running server at `/ca.pem` and `/ca.cer`.

+Verify that you have the right certificate by comparing its fingerprint.
+Abacus logs both the SHA-256 and SHA-1 fingerprint of the CA on startup.
+Compare against whatever your client shows: browsers and the OpenSSL CLI (`openssl x509 -in ca.pem -noout -fingerprint -sha256`) show SHA-256, while the Windows certificate manager displays the SHA-1 digest as the certificate "thumbprint".

 With the `tls` feature enabled, the default port is 8443 in debug builds and 443 in release builds.
 Binding to 443 requires elevated privileges (e.g. the `CAP_NET_BIND_SERVICE` capability on Linux).